gevaertlab/sc-lung/readme.md

 - spatial_util.py: utility functions for spatial statistical analyses, visualization and group comparisons
 - deseq_rank_genes.R: perform differential gene expression analysis
 - geneset_rna.py: gene set enrichment analysis
 - hover_net: training and evaluating scripts for nuclear segmentation and classification using histology images.
-The codes were adapted from Graham et al. (https://github.com/vqdang/hover_net), with my own customizations
+The codes were adapted from Graham et al. (https://github.com/vqdang/hover_net), with customizations for incorporating weighted loss function.
 - sc_MTOP: codes for extracting single-cell morphological, textural and topological features from histology images.
-The codes were adapted from Zhao et al. Nat Comm (2023), with my own customizations for incorporating new features and additional cell types
+The codes were adapted from Zhao et al. Nat Comm (2023), with customizations for incorporating new features and additional cell types

 ## Environment setup